 The armadillo is the only mammal to have a shell.
-The shell helps protect the armadillo from predators and to protect it from the spiky undergrowth that it lives in.
+The shell helps protect the armadillo from predators and to protect it from the spiky undergrowth and plants in its environment.

-The shell of an armadillo is made up of bony, external plates that are overlaid with scales.
-The shell is flexible, with softer skin underneath that helps to expand and contract between the bands.
-The shell helps protect the armadillo from some predators, although they can still be prey for other animals such as coyotes and bears.
+The shell of an armadillo is made up of bony external plates overlaid with scales.
+The body is flexible, with softer skin underneath that helps to expand and contract between the bands.
+The shell helps protect the armadillo from predators.

 What Is The Shell Made From?

-The shell of an armadillo is a material made from a composite of hard mineral tiles.
-These are connected by soft non-mineralized collagen fibrils (Sharpey’s fibres).
-The bony armour called the osteoderm is made up from a top level of keratin.
-Beneath this top layer, there are hexagonal or triangular tiles that are made from bone.
-The Sharpey’sfibres connect the different tiles making up the shell.
-This gives the shells properties of hard and soft tissue.
+An armadillo’s shell is made from a composite of hard mineral tiles.
+These are connected by soft non-mineralized collagen fibrils known as Sharpey’s fibers.
+The bony armor called the osteoderm comprises a top-level of keratin.
+Beneath this top layer, hexagonal or triangular tiles are made from bone.

-The shell does make the armadillo look tough, and this alone can put some smaller predators off.
+The shell makes the armadillo look tough, which can put some smaller predators off from attacking.
 The armadillo will stand motionless to see if the predator will ignore them.
-The nine-banded armadillo if startled can jump three to four feet in the air.
-If this does not scare off the predator, then the armadillo can also use its shell as protection.
+The nine-banded armadillo, if startled, can also jump three to four feet in the air and is often its first means of defense.
+If this does not scare off the predator, the armadillo will also use its shell to protect itself.

-Armadillos can defend themselves by quickly digging themselves a burrow large enough for them to fit their soft underside in.
-Their long legs and long claws make them ideal for this purpose.
+Armadillos can defend themselves by digging into a burrow large enough to fit their soft underside.
+Their long legs and long claws allow them to bury themselves quickly.
 The armadillo will only be left with the shell protruding, wedged into the burrow to protect its soft underbelly.

-The predator may claw at them to try and get them out of the hole, but it is very difficult.
-Subsequently, once the armadillo knows that the predator has given up and moved away, they will then move out from their protectoin.
+The predator may claw at them to get them out of the hole but isn’t often successful.
+Once the predator has given up and moved away, the armadillo will move out of its hole.

-Armadillos can run very fast for their size and if cornered will use their claws to fight.
-The nine tailed armadillo, however, is also known for playing dead (like opossums) when caught.
+Armadillos can run very fast for their size and, if threatened, will use their claws to fight.
+However, the nine-tailed armadillo is also known for playing dead (like opossums) when caught.

-The bony shell can also protect the armadillo from stinging or biting insects and prey.
-Parasites also have fewer spots to attach themselves, with most being found on the unprotected underside of the armadillo.
+The bony shell can protect the armadillo from stinging or biting insects and prey.
+Parasites also have fewer spots to attach themselves, with most found on the armadillo’s unprotected underside.

 Are Armadillos Born With Their Shells?

-A baby armadillo is called a pup.
-The mother has four identical pups who develop from the same egg and share the same placenta.
+A baby armadillo is called a pup, and the mother has four identical pups who develop from the same egg and share the same placenta.

-As the armadillo is a mammal, the pups are born as live young.
-The armadillos are born with their shells intact.
-The pup is born with the shell, called a carapace already develop.
-The shell is softer and not yet fully hardened at birth.
-The shell feels like leather with a greyish colour.
+As the armadillo is a mammal, the pups are born alive.
+Armadillos are born with their shells intact.
+The pup is born with the shell, called a carapace, already developed.
+However, the body is soft and not yet fully hardened at birth, feeling like leather with a greyish color.

-The shell hardens as the animal grows, with bone being deposited under the skin to make a solid shell.
+The shell hardens as the animal ages, with bone being deposited under the skin to make a solid shell.
 This process is called ossification.

 How Thick Is An Armadillo Shell?

-Armadillos are unlike some other animals with protective shells such as tortoises.
-Armadillos can be very fast, and their shell helps them achieve speeds of up to 48 km/h.
+Armadillos are unlike some other animals with protective shells, such as tortoises.
+Armadillos are quick runners, and their bodies help them achieve speeds of up to 48 km/h.

 Does The Shell Overheat?

-The armadillo is likely to overheat in the heat of the afternoon, and this is due in part to the shell.
-As the shell can weigh up to 15% of their total weight, the armadillo needs to cool down.
-In the afternoon, the armadillo will burrow down into the ground to get away from the heat.
+The armadillo is likely to overheat in the heat due partly to the shell.
+The armadillo needs to cool down as the shell can weigh up to 15% of its total weight.
+In the afternoon, the armadillo will burrow down into the ground to escape the heat.

 Armadillos will sometimes burrow into the base of termite mounds.
-The termite mounds are made up of many chambers that act as ventilation to the mound.
-The armadillo uses these ventilation chambers to cool down.
-This also allows the armadillo an almost unlimited number of ants to eat while there.
+The termite mounds have many chambers that act as ventilation.
+The armadillo uses these ventilation chambers to cool down and gives them an almost unlimited number of ants to eat.

-The shell is also thought to help when burrowing.
+The shell also helps the armadillo when burrowing.
 The carapace protects the armadillo against abrasions in the ground.
-As the armadillo likes to be subterranean, the shell protects their body when tunneling.
+As the armadillo likes to be subterranean, the cover protects its body when tunneling.